Bow-Tie Analysis and AI - How to Improve Workplace Safety

 For the event you've described, list all the hazards you can think of related to that event.
 Don't worry about whether a single hazard or a combination leads to the event.

-In the orange section of our bow tie, we’ve listed hazardous activities that might contribute to an FLT hitting the racking – driving too fast, using the wrong route, or a pedestrian causing the FLT to maneuver too close to the racking to avoid a collision.
+In the orange section of our bow tie diagram, we've listed hazardous activities that might contribute to an FLT hitting the racking – driving too fast, using the wrong route, or a pedestrian causing the FLT to maneuver too close to the racking to avoid a collision.

 Exclude highly improbable outcomes – for example, unless you are storing flammable items, it is unlikely that a falling box will cause a fire.
 However, you should include a range of possible outcomes.